AdityaaMugireddy/Landmark-classification-and-tagging-for-social-media/README.md

 **Create a CNN to Classify Landmarks (using Transfer Learning) **- Next, we will investigate different pre-trained models and decide on one to use for this classification task.
 Along with training and testing this transfer-learned network, we will explain how we arrived at the pre-trained network we chose.
 We will also export we best transfer learning solution using Torch Script

 **Deploy we algorithm in an app** - Finally, we will use we best model to create a simple app for others to be able to use we model to find the most likely landmarks depicted in an image.
-We will also test out we model weself and reflect on the strengths and weaknesses of we model.
+We will also test out the model and reflect on the strengths and weaknesses of we model.